TO BE PUBLISHED March 2022

 - clinical negligence - how best to improve the negligence system

-- the role of the HSIB - including its scope going forward and informing whole system learning
+- the HSIB - including its role, and scope going forward and informing whole system learning

 - COVID-19 - looking at what has been learned for patient safety and how best to drive improvements in recovery from the pandemic and into the future